getsentry/synapse/proxy/README.md

 1. Exact path match
     ```yaml
     - match:
-        host: "*"       # host can be anything
+        host: null       # host can be anything
         path: /health/   # only the exact path /health/ will be matched
     ```

 2. Match any path
     ```yaml
     - match:
         host: de.sentry.io  # match de.sentry.io only
-        path: "*"           # all paths
+        path: null          # all paths
     ```

 3. Path prefix match with dynamic segment